plone/buildout.coredev/docs/git.rst

 This way,
-when running :command:`git rebase --interactive`, git will already reorder the commits as you already want.
+when running :command:`git rebase --interactive`,
+Git will already reorder the commits as you already want.

 No side changes